 It is important for the Strategic Priorities in the Local Housing Strategy (LHS) to be reflected in the Council's Capital Investment Strategy, both from a direct capital investment perspective and an enabling perspective.
-The Council plays a vital role in ensuring that the Local Delivery Plan is delivered in terms of projects, housing mix and timescale.
+The Council plays a vital role in ensuring that the Local Strategic Housing Investment Plan for Affordable Housing is delivered in terms of projects, housing mix and timescale.

-The Housing Strategy highlights the importance of working in partnership and internal service collaboration, particularly related to homelessness.
+The Housing Strategy highlights the importance of working in partnership and internal service collaboration, particularly related to corporate challenges such as carbon reduction/ energy efficiency, and the effective use and maintenance of our assets.
 The capital investment requirement is put into this context in the Capital Investment Strategy to demonstrate how this investment is contributing to the achievement of important housing targets.

-The Council confirm the housing target is being met - the previous LHS for the period 2012-2017 was set at an average of 30 affordable units per year and was exceeded.
-The new LHS and LDP2 have a target of 45 units per year (on average over the 5-year period), which is a realistic target.
-40 units of affordable housing have been achieved in 2019 - 20; 26 new build and 14 through Rent off the Shelf (ROTS).
+The Council LHS and LDP2 have a target of 45 units per year of affordable housing (on average over the 5-year period), which is a realistic target.
 The expectation is that by the end of the 5 year period the target will be met.
+New targets will be set for the emerging Local Housing Strategy - to cover 2022-2027 - reflecting the need and demand identified for the local area.